-Sobczak: I chose mechatronics at first because it’s a mix of mechanical, electrical, and computer systems, which is everything I had been interested in my entire life.
+Michael Sobczak: I chose mechatronics at first because it’s a mix of mechanical, electrical, and computer systems, which is everything I had been interested in my entire life.
 During my senior year of high school, I discovered the robotics club, and I quickly changed my major.
 With my PLTW credits, my academic advisor helped me realize it was possible to take 15 credit hours every semester and study both mechatronics and robotics while still graduating in four years.
 I was very happy about that.

 I chose Purdue Polytechnic because many of my high school teachers had been in Purdue Polytechnic’s Technology Leadership & Innovation programs.
 They told me about how students like that the Polytechnic is very hands-on.
 In high school, I was working to build robots every day to compete in tournaments.
 Hands-on work is wonderful, and I love working in and leading teams.
 The Polytechnic has everything I could ask for.

-Question: How did PLTW courses in high school help prepare you for college?
+Q: How did PLTW courses in high school help prepare you for college?
 Do you have a favorite memory to share about a PLTW class, teacher, or project?